 The BenQ HT1070A was one of the best home theater projectors that we tested.
 It stood out for its strong performance and relatively low price amongst other top scorers.
-With a list price of $600 it is by no means a budget model, yet still stands up to much more expensive projectors in image quality.
+It is by no means a shoe-string budget model, yet still stands up to much more expensive projectors in image quality.
 It also often sells for significantly less than its list price, making it a more attractive option for budding home theater enthusiasts.
 This combination of a relatively reasonable price and high end performance earned it a Best Buy Award.
 Although it doesn't have the same lavish features as the top scoring models, the HT1070A is still competitive in that regard, offering almost everything you could want form a home theater projector.
 If you're looking for absolute top-notch performance and are willing to pay for it then the BenQ HT2050A is a better option.

 BenQ HT1070A Review

 Pros: Impressive image quality, accurate colors, high resolution

 Compare to Similar Products

 Our Analysis and Test Results

 Providing high end image quality with a price tag that is often $500, the BenQ HT1070A is a realtively inexpensive way to get your home theater rig off the ground.
 It does have some image quality drawbacks when compared to more expensive models, but they are minor and will be well worth the $300+ savings for many people.

 The BenQ HT1070A was near the top of our scoresheets for all of the individual tests we conducted.
 Read on below to see exactly how it stacked up against the competition.